Share this post:

 NOTE: This blog post also corresponds with a podcast episode I did by the same name, but also include LESSONS FROM A KITCHEN REMODEL.
 Listen and learn more here.

 In no particular order, here are my favorites and why.
-(Disclosure: while no one pays me to make these recommendations, if you purchase them through the links provided, I make a small commission.)
+(Disclosure: while no one pays me to make these recommendations, if you purchase them through the links provided, I make a small commission, so thank you for using the links.
+I appreciate it very much.)

-2nd choice: Ninja Air Fryer (5.5 quart) – If you have the space, go for this “family size” air fryer.
+Top choice: Ninja Air Fryer (5.5 quart) – If you have the space, go for this “family size” air fryer.
 You can cook a lot at once, and it comes in lots of fun, pretty colors.
+I have the 4-quart size and wish it was larger.

-2. Pressure Cooker: Game-changer in no uncertain terms.
+This was a game-changer in our house in NO UNCERTAIN TERMS.
 It is not an exaggeration to say that getting a pressure changed everything for me.
 Beans (without soaking!) are ready in 30 minutes and taste better than any bean in a can or even cooked on the stove for hours.
 The pressure just seals in the flavor and makes the world taste good.

 Top choice: Instant Pot (8 quarts) I’ve had others.
 This is the best.